haikalfachri/go-learn-deploy/readme.md

     ...
     ```

-6. Use docker and nginx
+6. Use docker, nginx and mysql server

     Start docker
     ```